Skip to content

 OpenID Connect is built on the OAuth 2.0 protocol and uses an additional JSON Web Token (JWT), called an ID token, to standardize areas that OAuth 2.0 leaves up to choice, such as scopes and endpoint discovery.
 It is specifically focused on user authentication and is widely used to enable user logins on consumer websites and mobile apps.

-Code flow with PKCE
+User credentials flow with PKCE

 • To authenticate, user must be registered as valid user in External AD.
 User can be invited by existing user or Customer service.

 • Using user credentials with OAuth2 authentication flow requires that an application is registered in the platform.
-Contact wdpservice for app registration.

 Flow diagram: